Last updated on December 20th, 2023 at 02:20 am

 The one hobby we forgot to mention is ‘learn a language’ Mësoni një gjuhë.

-Ling is perfect for hobbyists and serious languages learners alike.
+The Ling app is perfect for hobbyists and serious language learners alike.
 We regularly hear feedback from people who are doing it for fun, to actually travel in the country, or because they plan to work in Albania.
 A good thing about Ling is that you can jump into the app at any level of difficulty and start learning(it does follow a beginner-intermediate-advanced pattern).

 So what makes Ling special?
 The first thing to comment on is the sheer amount of languages Ling offers.
-Up to 60.
 And it’s not just from a base of English.
 You can learn Spanish from a base of French or Thai from a base of Chinese.
-The combinations are endless.